AikaHorizon333/RTR105/works/derivative/Derivative.md

 The "two" curves are F(x) that correspond to the data from 1:2 and F'(x) that is the data from 1:3 but also it over laps with the data from 1:4.

-The second derivative does not "exist" for the value 0 since it is the positive infinity
+The second derivative does not exist for the value 0 since it is the positive infinity, then it goes to a minimum and then starts increasing once again, creating a "U" shape.

-The data overlap between the two sets  means that both methods of calculation are equaly effective.
+The data overlaping between the two sets  means that both methods of calculation for the derivative are equaly effective.